 The Department of State encourages online filing because your form posts to the public database within days, and the fee stays locked at $9.
 Here's the process:

 If your organization is registered with the Charities Bureau, you file annually with the Attorney General's Charities Bureau.
+As of September 19, 2022, all CHAR500 filings must be submitted electronically; paper filings postmarked after that date may be rejected.

 New York's filing schedule creates confusion because different entity types follow completely different timelines.
 Understanding your specific deadlines prevents the costly consequences of delinquent status.